 The agency was founded by Nikesh Shukla and Julia Kingsford.
 They had met in 2015 when Nikesh was looking for a new literary agent after his previous agent had left agenting to become a publisher.

 Nikesh had had the idea for a book of essays by writers of colour about race and immigration in the UK called The Good Immigrant.
-They made the decision to publish it with the crowdfunding publishers Unbound.
-It was funded within three days and J. K. Rowling contributed and became its patron.
+They made the decision to publish it with the crowdfunding publishers Unbound and it was funded within three days.
 It was published in September 2016, was Radio 4 Book of the Week and has gone on to sell over 100,000 copies and win the Books are My Bag Readers Choice Award.

 It sparked a conversation in the UK publishing industry about representation.
 Not long after publication Nikesh was talking to Julia about whether there was more they could do to increase representation across publishing.
 At the same time the Bookseller was doing some research into representation in publishing which demonstrated the scale of the problem and Nikesh and Julia began to talk to people across the publishing community.